Henri Coiffier de Ruzé, Marquis of Cinq-Mars: Career

 As the son of the marquis d'Effiat, a famous Superintendent of Finances who was also a good friend of Richelieu's, Cinq-Mars came to court very early.

-In 1639, after the exile of the royal favourite Marie de Hautefort, Richelieu introduced the young Cinq-Mars to Louis, hoping he would find favour with the king, thus allowing Richelieu to exercise even greater control over the king.
-Cinq-Mars indeed quickly established himself as a royal favourite, and was raised to Grand Squire of France.
-The cardinal believed he could easily control Cinq-Mars, but instead Cinq-Mars pressed the king for important favours and tried to convince the king to have Richelieu executed.
+In the 1630s, he commanded a company of Louis XIII's guards and, on 27 March 1638, he was granted the charter of Grand Master of the King's Wardrobe.
+In 1639, he was raised to Grand Squire of France.
+After the exile of the royal favourite Marie de Hautefort, he gained great influence over the king and quickly established himself as a royal favourite.
+The cardinal believed he could easily control Cinq-Mars, but instead Cinq-Mars pressed the king for important favours and tried to convince the king to have Richelieu removed or executed.
+The cardinal offered him numerous responsibilities outside Paris, which the marquis refused.
+Their disagreement became public in 1639–1640.

+Conspiracy

 In 1641, Cinq-Mars was active in the Comte de Soissons' rebellion, but the effort failed.
-The next year, he conspired again with the king's brother, Gaston, Duke of Orleans, to try to get support for the rebellion from Philip IV, the king of Spain; Richelieu's spy service caught him doing so.
+The next year, he conspired again with the king's brother, Gaston, Duke of Orleans : they conspired with Spain, which had been at war with France since 1635.
+Their plan was to dismiss or assassinate Richelieu and sign a peace treaty with Spain that included the return of the strongholds conquered by France.
+The Spanish assembled an army of 18,000 men in the Sedan region to intervene on the side of the conspirators.
+The meetings lacked discretion and Richelieu's spy service caught him doing so in June 1642.

-Consequently, Richelieu had Cinq-Mars imprisoned and beheaded in the Place des Terreaux in Lyon, along with his accomplice, François Auguste de Thou.
+Consequently, Louis XIII and Richelieu had Cinq-Mars imprisoned and judged on 6 September 1642.
+Found guilty of high treason, Cinq-Mars was beheaded in the Place des Terreaux in Lyon, along with his accomplice, François Auguste de Thou, on 12 September 1642.
 The French writer, Tallemant, relates that the king showed no emotions concerning the execution: he said "Je voudrais bien voir la grimace qu'il fait à cette heure sur cet échafaud" ('I would like to see the grimace he is now making on this scaffold').
-The Marquis of Cinq-Mars' last words were, "Mon Dieu!
-Qu’est-ce que ce monde" ('My God!
+The marquis of Cinq-Mars' last words were, "Ah !
+Mon Dieu, qu’est-ce de ce monde ?" ('My God!
 What is this world?').